Spice-Lined Long Green Eggplant Curry

 This Andhra-style hot and sour tomato peanut chutney is great on the side with boiled rice, especially on days when you don’t have another curry to go with your meal.

-15th August is round the corner.
-To celebrate India’s Independence day, let the tricolor inspire our food.
-Here’s an idea in saffron, white and green – a patriotic raita.
+15th August is India’s Independence Day.
+What better way to celebrate than with a dish inspired by the colors of the Indian flag?
+Here’s an idea in saffron, white and green – a festive patriotic raita.

 Tinda gets its English name from its visual similarity to green apples.
 A member of the gourd family, tinda has a mild flavor, high water content and lots of vitamins/minerals.
 The vegetable is ubiquitous in Delhi – at arm’s reach in the local market, cooked every other day in office cafetarias.
 Not so in Bangalore.
 Here this gourd graces only the bigger stores, cellophane-wrapped and stocked with imported veggies like yellow peppers and Chinese cabbage.